RobertLowrey/RobertLowrey.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The enhancements to the artifact showcase my skills and abilities in development with the implementation of a search query, which demonstrates best coding practices.
 The enhancement of a linear search algorithm within the application mitigates redundant iterations through the code while displaying the destination images and descriptions.
 With this being said, the optimization of the average search algorithm in Big-O notation is O(n), while the best case is O(1).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A course outcome I align with is number three, which is the utilization of algorithmic principles, computer science practices, and standards appropriate to its solution while managing trade-offs.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A course outcome I align with is number three, which is the utilization of algorithmic principles, Computer Science practices, and standards appropriate to its solution while managing trade-offs.
 I met this outcome by implementing a search feature within the application.
 This feature utilizes a linear search algorithm, which enhances the overall optimization of the artifact.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	I align with course outcome number four, which is to demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value.
 This course outcome was met by organization of data structures, including classes and functions that handle the programs behavior correctly.
 This ensures that any search algorithm or login feature functions as anticipated.